Bismillah (In The Name of Allah)

 No one can deny the supreme sacrifice and care that a mother renders to her child.
 The mother carries him (in her womb) by enduring strain after strain.
 And subsequently, at the time of birth, she is suspended between life and death.
 All this she faces with determination as much as patience barring any regret or anger.

-Prophet Mohammad (Peace be upon him) has described and explained a mother’s feelings for her child in the following hadith (his sayings):
+Prophet Mohammed (Peace be upon him) has described and explained a mother’s feelings for her child in the following hadith (his sayings):

-Truly, those feelings are a blessing (rahmah) from Allah, if it were not for these feelings, a mother would not be willing to breast-feed her child, nor would a farmer be willing to work in the fields (under the schorching heat of the sun).
+Truly, those feelings are a blessing (Rahmah) from Allah, if it were not for these feelings, a mother would not be willing to breast-feed her child, nor would a farmer be willing to work in the fields (under the scorching heat of the sun).

 A father’s sacrifice is just as big.
 It is the father who is the bread winner in the family; he provides money for food, clothing, shelter, education, health and other necessities for the family.